ricksonmenezes/wego-assignment/ReadMe.md

  INSTRUCTIONS TO RUN PROJECT

+ mysql runs on port 3307 and spring server runs on port 8080.
+These two ports have to be free to be assigned by docer

 1. clone the repo using below url.
 You will need git installed on your machine and cmd/bash access  (cmd for windows)

     git clone https://github.com/ricksonmenezes/wego-assignment.git